HomeDirectoriesYour Competitors Are in These Directories

 Your Competitors Are in These Directories

-Here’s the thing: most businesses list themselves in a few obvious directories and call it a day.
-But the savvy ones?
-They’re systematically building a network of listings that creates what I call a “visibility web”—multiple touchpoints where customers can discover them.
-And trust me, it works brilliantly.
+Most businesses list themselves in a few obvious directories and call it a day.
+The savvy ones systematically build a network of listings that creates what I call a “visibility web”: multiple touchpoints where customers can discover them.
+It works.

 Quick Tip: Use the “referring domains” report and filter by domain rating (DR) above 30 to find quality directories worth your time.

-My experience with competitor analysis taught me to look beyond just presence.
+My own experience with competitor analysis taught me to look beyond presence.
 Check their review counts, response rates, and how they handle negative feedback.
 A competitor might be in 100 directories, but if they’re not managing them properly, that’s your opening.

 Did you know?
 Research indicates that 72% of businesses don’t regularly audit their directory listings, leading to inconsistent information that hurts their local SEO rankings.